Find out how much it costs to live in Italy compared to other countries and how the prices there compare to Italian salaries.

 Add the cheaper rental prices to the equation and it becomes clear that Italy is a very affordable destination for expats!

-Please reach out to content@housinganywhere.com if you have any suggestions or inquiries about the content on this page.
+Please reach out to content @housinganywhere.com if you have any suggestions or questions about the content on this page.
+For legal advice or help with specific situations, we recommend you contact the appropriate authorities.

 Book your rental accommodation from verified landlords in Italy even before relocating.
 No viewings needed.